 Grease dispensers, also called grease lubricators, are used to distribute grease to areas of machinery parts or systems that require lubrication.
-Proper lubrication is important because without it there are many ill-effects such as higher than normal wear and tear, decreased machine accuracy and decreased production efficiency.
+Proper lubrication is important because without it there are many ill effects such as higher than normal wear and tear, decreased machine accuracy, and reduced production efficiency.
 As a result, lubricants are essential to maintaining efficiency and decreasing costs.

 Grease, one of the more common lubricants, works exceptionally well for machinery that does not need to be lubricated too frequently.
-Because grease is such thick and viscous oil it will stay in positions that liquid oil from an oil dispenser would not.
-Formed from a mixture of oil and soap, various additives can be introduced into the mixture to develop desired characteristics: for instance, Teflon is a possible additive to grease that produces enhanced lubrication properties.
-Commonly seen in the automotive industry, grease dispensers are essential in a wide range of industries including: industrial manufacturing, for the lubrication of various process and assembly machinery; pharmaceutical, for use in research laboratories for the lubrication of glassware such as stopcocks and ground glass joints; food and beverage, for the lubrication of processing and packaging equipment; and construction, to lubricate various equipment and supplies such as hand-operated power tools.
+Because grease is such thick and viscous oil, it will stay in positions that liquid oil from an oil dispenser would not.
+Formed from a mixture of oil and soap, various additives can be introduced into the mixture to develop desired characteristics.
+For instance, Teflon is a possible additive to grease that produces enhanced lubrication properties.
+Commonly seen in the automotive industry, grease dispensers are essential in a wide range of industries, including industrial manufacturing, lubricating process and assembly machinery, pharmaceutical research in laboratories, lubrication of glassware such as stopcocks and ground glass joints, food and beverage, lubricating processing and packaging equipment, and construction, to lubricate various equipment and supplies such as hand-operated power tools.